UM SRG Tour

 Located in a historic church, the Burns-Belfry Museum and Multicultural Center aims to preserve the cultural history of Oxford, particularly the town's African American history.
 It serves as a museum and meeting place for non-profit organizations.
 The Center is operated by the Oxford-Lafayette County Heritage Foundation, which was established in 1996.
 The church building itself was constructed in 1910 by an African American Episcopal congregation, replacing an earlier wooden structure that had become too small.
 The museum currently features an exhibit about the area's African American history, but plans are in place to create other exhibits that explore other cultures such as the Chicksaw Indians and settlers.

-Built in 1844, this was the home of William Faulkner from 1930-1962.
-Faulkner was one of the 20th century's greatest writers, earning the Nobel Prize in literature in 1950 and the Pullitzer Prize in 1955 and 1963 (a year after he passed away).
+Constructed in 1844, Rowan Oak was the home of William Faulkner from 1930-1962.
+Faulkner was one of the 20th century's greatest writers, best known for his novels As I Lay Dying and The Sound and the Fury.
+He earned the Nobel Prize in literature in 1950 and the Pullitzer Prize in 1955 and 1963 (posthumously).
 The estate became a National Historic Landmark in 1968.
 The University of Mississippi acquired the property in 1972 and operates the home as a museum dedicated to preserving and interpreting the life of one of America's most-influential novelists.